boomzillawtf/nodebb-plugin-upvote-notifications/README.md

  - First Only: Only the first upvote generates a notification.
  - None: The user never gets any upvote notifications.

+## Developers
+In order to run tests, nodebb must be installed as a module via npm link (the package in npm is very old).
+First, go to your nodebb directory, then:
+`$ sudo npm link`

+Next, from this plugin's root directory:
+`$ npm link`

 ##Changes
+    0.1.1
+     - Check the vote order to account for notification delay
+     - Added integration tests
     0.1.0
      - Set the notification level from user settings